She/Her/HersLicensed Psychoanalyst, LP Specialties • Insurance & Fees • Locations

 Carlota was formerly the Dean of the Westchester Institute for Training in Psychoanalysis and Psychotherapy, where she also received her LP in 2003.
-Her office is located between the 86th and 96th Street subway stations of the 1, 2, and 3 lines.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)